 My main research interests are Greek and Roman coins.
 I am currently working on ancient Spanish coins in the Ashmolean collection, which will be digitised and made available through the Heberden Coin Room web app.
 Recently, my research has focused on the coinage in the name of Alexander the Great as part of the now-finished Oxford–Paris Alexander project.
 I examined the impact and production of the vast numbers of coins struck during Alexander’s reign and in particular those issued at Damascus.
 I have also worked on the Coin Hoards of the Roman Empire project supporting the many international collaborators of the project and collecting and inputting data on hoards from Pompeii, the Netherlands, and France into the project web app.

-Simon Glenn is Research Fellow on the Oxford–Paris Alexander project and Research Assistant on the Coins of the Roman Empire project in the Heberden Coin Room.
+Simon Glenn is Research Fellow on the Ancient Coins as Related Cultural Heritage (ARCH) project.
 His DPhil thesis, submitted in 2015, was a die study of the coins of six kings of the Graeco-Bactrian kingdom, soon to appear in print.
 In 2017 he curated the Ashmolean Money Gallery special display, Alexander the Great: Coinage from a common past.
 He has recently co-edited with Frédérique Duyrat and Andrew Meadows a book on the coinage of Alexander the Great and the possibilities for new research provided by Linked Open Data frameworks.